Up for the Challenge? Click Here!

 Send Better Follow-Up Emails Through Kajabi

 We’ve made email marketing as simple as it can get with the Kajabi platform.
-With MailChimp integration, you can set up your own segmented email lists, create follow-up email templates, and track your metrics and conversion rates.

 Start by creating the templates we discussed earlier.
 You’ll want something fresh and unique for each follow-up email you send.
 Make sure you’re not sending the same email to customers over and over again.